Become a Resident Networker

 - What is the commitment level of an RN?

-When recruiting RNs we look for candidates who have a proven commitment to enhancing community, previous roles such as volunteering, charity, involvement in clubs and societies or other leadership roles.
+When recruiting RNs, we look for candidates who have a proven commitment to enhancing the community, previous roles such as volunteering, charity, involvement in clubs and societies or other leadership roles.
 The most important qualities you will need, however, are flexibility and a sense of humour! - I am an international student, can I still apply?

 Yes, any full-time student who is a resident of UTS Housing is eligible to apply. - If I have a conflict, can I miss training or be late for it?

 No, attending the RN training in its entirety and fully participating in the Housing Welcome Weeks are required to hold the position.
-The time invested is critical to prepare RNs on how to serve as resources for their residents. - Can I hold another position on/off-campus if I am a RN?
+The time invested is critical to prepare RNs on how to serve as resources for their residents. - Can I hold another position on/off-campus if I am an RN?

 Yes, many RNs have part-time jobs or are actively involved in UTS clubs and societies. - What does the application process entail?

-The first stage of the recruitment process is completing an application form with a serious of short answer questions about a variety of topics.
+The first stage of the recruitment process is completing an application form with a series of short answer questions about a variety of topics.
 Following this candidates are invited to a group workshop and finally to an individual interview. - When can I apply?

-RN applications are held every year in late October for the following year and there may be an additional intake in late April/early May.
+RN applications are held every year in late October for the following year, and there may be an additional intake in late April/early May.
 We will notify all residents by email leading up to this. - Who should I contact if I have further questions?

 You can contact the UTS Housing office at and request more information.housing.service@uts.edu.au